awsdocs/aws-systems-manager-user-guide/doc_source/sysman-param-securestring-walkthrough.md

-# Create a SecureString parameter and join an instance to a Domain \(PowerShell\)<a name="sysman-param-securestring-walkthrough"></a>
+# Create a SecureString parameter and join a node to a Domain \(PowerShell\)<a name="sysman-param-securestring-walkthrough"></a>

-This walkthrough shows how to join a Windows Server instance to a domain using AWS Systems Manager `SecureString` parameters and Run Command\.
+This walkthrough shows how to join a Windows Server node to a domain using AWS Systems Manager `SecureString` parameters and Run Command\.
 The walkthrough uses typical domain parameters, such as the domain name and a domain user name\.
 These values are passed as unencrypted string values\.
 The domain password is encrypted using an AWS managed key and passed as an encrypted string\.

 **Prerequisites**
 This walkthrough assumes that you already specified your domain name and DNS server IP address in the DHCP option set that is associated with your Amazon VPC\.
 For information, see [Working with DHCP Options Sets](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_DHCP_Options.html#DHCPOptionSet) in the *Amazon VPC User Guide*\.

-**To create a `SecureString` parameter and join an instance to a domain**
+**To create a `SecureString` parameter and join a node to a domain**

 1. Enter parameters into the system using AWS Tools for Windows PowerShell \(Tools for Windows PowerShell\)\.